Take a Tranquil Trek Through Nature

 Torreya State Park

-Torreya State Park is Florida’s first State Park and as all other state parks a true gem.
+Torreya State Park is Florida’s first State Park and like all other state parks a true gem.
 High bluffs overlooking the Apalachicola River make it one of Florida’s most scenic places.
 The park is named for the Torreya tree, an extremely rare species that grows only on the bluffs along the Apalachicola River.
 The park is a popular hiking destination as it serves as a training ground for hiking the Appalachian Trail.
 Other activities include camping, picnicking, and bird-watching.
 Over 100 species of birds have been spotted in the park.
 Forests of hardwood trees provide the finest display of fall color found in Florida.
 The main campground offers full-facility campsites and a yurt.
 Primitive campsites and a youth campground are also available.

 Lake Talquin State Forest

-Established in 1977, this consists of 16,326 acres of flatwoods, rolling uplands, swamps, sand hills, and hardwood forests.
+Established in 1977, this consists of 16,326 acres of flatwoods, rolling uplands, swamps, sandhills, and hardwood forests.
 The forest has the distinction of offering access to two Outstanding Florida Waters: the Ochlockonee River and Lake Talquin.
 It offers scenic hiking, equestrian, and biking trails.
 Nature lovers will enjoy rare rhododendrons, rolling hills, and deep ravines with Bald Eagles, Osprey, and White-Tailed Deer.

 Bear Creek Educational Forest is a 492-acre tract of Lake Talquin State Forest with hiking and camping opportunities as well as the audio-enhanced Living Forest trail, where the trees tell their own stories.